 Diabetes is a disease in which blood sugar levels are above normal.
 Most of the food we eat is turned into sugar, for our bodies to use for energy.
 The pancreas, an organ that lies near the stomach, makes a hormone called insulin to help sugar get into the cells of our bodies.
 When you have diabetes, your body either doesn't make enough insulin or can't use its own insulin as well as it should.
 This causes sugar to build up in your blood.

 Diabetes can cause serious health complications including heart disease, blindness, kidney failure, and lower-limb amputations.
-Nearly 30 million Americans have diabetes, and 1 out of 4 of them do not know they have it.
+30 million Americans have diabetes, and 1 out of 4 of them do not know they have it.
 Diabetes is the seventh leading cause of death in the United States.